webpwnized/mutillidae/README-TEXT-INSTALLATION.md

 I will describe almost full installation, starting with installing VirtualBox and creating and configuring VM, ending with accessing the working website.<br>
 I will use Ubuntu 24.04.3 LTS as OS, Apache2 as web-server, php 8.2 and MariaDB as database server.<br>
 My host OS is EndeavourOS.
 In case you use Windows, the only difference is in installing the VirtualBox.
 You can find Windows instructions on web and/or use any other hypervisor.<br>
 Be sure, that virtualization is enabled in your BIOS settings!
 On AMD CPUs it is named as **AMD-V** and on Intel CPUs it is named as **Intel VT** (Intel Virtualization Technology).
-In case you don't want or can't enable virtualization on your host, you could **proceed with your host OS**, but this way **should be avoidable in any ways!**
+In case you don't want or can't enable virtualization on your host, you could **proceed with your host OS**, but this way **should be avoided in any ways!**

 ## Installing the VirtualBox